frame-lang/frame_transpiler/docs/source/advanced_frame/system_start.rst

     ##

-These lists are optional, but if present must be in the following order:

-#.
-State parameter initializer list - $[<params>]
-#.
-Enter event parameter initializer list - >[<params>]
-#.
-Domain variable override list - [<params>]

 The System Factory
 ------------------

-To facilitate proper use of this feature, the Framepiler generates a convenience factory function to return a properly initialized system
+To facilitate proper use of this feature, the Framepiler generates a convenience factory function to return a properly initialized system.

 State Parameter Initialization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^